Introduction to the mobile Software Development Lifecycle

 In this document, we’re going to take a thorough introductory examination of building mobile applications, including:

 - Process – The process of software development is called the Software Development Lifecycle (SDLC).
-We’ll examine all phases of the SDLC with respect to mobile application development, including: Inspiration, Design, Development, Stabilization, Deployment, and Maintenance.
+We’ll examine all phases of the SDLC with respect to mobile application development, including: Inception, Design, Development, Stabilization, Deployment, and Maintenance.

 - Considerations – There are a number of considerations when building mobile applications, especially in contrast to traditional web or desktop applications.
 We’ll examine these considerations and how they affect mobile development.

 This document is intended to answer fundamental questions about mobile app development, for new and experienced application developers alike.
 It takes a fairly comprehensive approach to introducing most of the concepts you’ll run into during the entire Software Development Lifecycle (SDLC).
 However, this document may not be for everyone, if you’re itching to just start building applications, we recommend jumping ahead to the Introduction to Mobile Development guide and then coming back to this document later.

 Mobile Development SDLC